SPECFEM/specfem3d/CUBIT_GEOCUBIT/README.md

 • It can be used as a serial or parallel process.
 The parallel meshing capabilities are fun- damental for large geophysical problems (ex. mesh of Southern California using SRTM topography).

-GeoCubit can be used inside the graphical interface of Cubit (i.e. as a Python object in the script tab) or as Unix command.
+GeoCubit can be used inside the graphical interface of Trelis (i.e. as a Python object in the script tab) or as Unix command.

 ## Requirements:

-- cubit 13+ (or Trelis 14+)
+- Trelis 15+ (www.csimsoft.com, see also cubit.sandia.gov)
-- python
- - MACOSX+CUBIT = python 2.5,
- - MACOSX+TRELIS = python 2.6,
- - linux+cubit 32/64bit = python 2.* 32/64bit
+- python 2.7
 - numpy 1.0+

+It is possible that GEOCUBIT continues to work for CUBIT 15+ but it is not supported anymore.

 ## Configuration:

-In order to have the possibility to import cubit in a **python script** you should set up the path for CUBIT/Trelis
+On Linux/Unix system: in order to have the possibility to import the cubit libray included in Trelis in a **python script** you should set up the path for CUBIT/Trelis

 ```
 export CUBITDIR=$CUBITHOME